chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 I understand you've learned about RPCs already, but just a quick refresher as we'll be building on top of this knowledge next.

-RPCs are the primary way that front ends will interract with blockchains.
+RPCs are the primary way that front ends will interact with blockchains.
 They work by making REST requests to query data from nodes.

 It is possible to build a complete full stack DApp using only RPC requests.
 However, it would be quite a verbose way to make these requests, and would quickly get messy for larger applications.